Fierro-Labs/Fierro/README.md

 # API

-There are ten endpoints currently:
+There are 3 endpoints currently:

-getKey() - This will generate and return a private/public key pair in .key format. *The private keys are used to create, update, and republish IPNS records.*

-postKey(<key_name>.key) - This will import the private key to node.

-deleteKey(<keyName> string) - This will delete private key from node.

-getRecord(<IPNS_key> string) - This will resolve what IPNS record points to and return IPFS Path. *Does not do continuous resolution aka IPNS Following*
+getRecord(<api_key>) - This will resolve what IPNS record points to and return IPFS Path. *Does not do continuous resolution aka IPNS Following*

-postRecord(<IPFS_CID> string, <key_name>.key) - This will publish a brand new IPNS record and return IPNS path.
-Saves private key to allow for republishing.

-putRecord(<IPNS_key> string, <key_name>.key) - This will resolve IPNS record and returns IPFS path.
-Saves private key to allow for republishing.

 startFollowing(<IPNS_key> string) - This will add IPNS record to queue to allow for continuous resolution aka IPNS Following.
 Returns status 200 & IPNS_key. *Will not resolve record immediately use GetRecord() to resolve upon request.*

 stopFollowing(<IPNS_key> string) - This will remove a key from the queue.
 Returns status 200 & IPNS_key.

-add(file) - This will add content to IPFS.
-Will return CID.

-add(dir) - This will add directory to IPFS.
-Will return CID.

 # To Run